jsalisbury731/reddit_classification/README.md

 #### Random Forests

 The second model which I tested was a Random Forests model.
-Again, I performed multiple grid searches and determined my best Rnadom Forests model resulted from using the TfidfVectorizer and specifically tuned parameters.
+Again, I performed multiple grid searches and determined my best Random Forests model resulted from using the TfidfVectorizer and specifically tuned parameters.
 I incorporated three additional parameters into this pipeline that were specific to the Random Forests model.
 My accuracy score came out to be 0.865 and my sensitivity score ended up being 0.821.
 This was a small decrease in sensitivity compared to my Naive Bayes model.

 <div align="center"><img src="./assets/images/rf_confusion_matrix.png" width="50%" height="50%"></div>